This information explains multidrug resistant organisms (MDROs), including how they are spread and how MDRO infections are treated.

 - The door to your room must remain closed at all times.

-- All staff and visitors will need to wear a yellow gown and gloves while in your room.
+- All staff will need to wear a yellow gown and gloves while in your room.
 These are available outside of your room and can be disposed of inside your room.

 - If you leave your room for tests, you must wear a yellow gown and gloves, or be covered with a clean sheet.